How to deal with a toxic manager

 Then, you can position yourself as someone who helps your manager achieve their goals.

 Often, it's not hard to figure out.
-Pay attention to how your manager interacts with other colleagues.
-Or try asking your manager or more experienced colleagues.
+Pay attention to how your manager interacts with partners or other colleagues.
+Or try asking your manager directly or other more experienced colleagues.

 In James' situation, the manager was in her promotion window, and it was not going smoothly.
 Hence, there was a huge amount of stress, some of which she projected on James as she was responsible for his work.

-If you can't help directly, empathize with their struggles.
-You can tactfully acknowledge their struggles.
-People want to be seen, understood and appreciated.
+If you can't help directly, acknowledge and empathize with their struggles.
+Do it tactfully.
+Generally, people want to be seen, understood, and appreciated.

 This can be a good start for improving your relationship.